Election According to Foreknowledge is the Key!

 The point of this all is that when people talk about persons that have perished without hearing the gospel must we rule out the possibility that the dead can be preached unto?

 I suspect that this conversation between my friend and I is not an original discussion.
 In fact, it is probably the case that many if not most of the bible-believing Evangelicals in Christendom would militate against the idea that God would preach the Gospel after death to those who had never heard.
-Yet, the same magnitude are probably also of the mindset that God adheres to an age of accountability and that He automatically allows dead infants into heaven though they have never heard nor believed the Gospel.
-Of course, the irony with this stance is that the Gospel which the dead infant is now no longer required to believe is the only thing that can actually get him or her into Heaven.
-And there are other problems with this idea.
+Yet, it is also probable that the same number of people are of the mindset that God adheres to an age of accountability and that He automatically allows dead infants who have never heard nor believed the Gospel into Heaven.
+Of course, the irony with this stance is that the Gospel which the dead infant is now no longer required to believe was the only thing which could actually get him or her into Heaven.
+And there are further problems with this idea.
 For instance, any rule or law that would automatically allow all persons under a certain age unconditional entrance into Heaven would necessarily trigger the unthinkable implication of Galatians 2:21 & 3:21—i.e. that Christ’s substitutionary death on the cross was done in vain.

-Yet many are against the notion that God would allow the deceased who were ignorant of it to become aware of the Gospel’s good news.
-For instance, my favorite commentary, the Defender’s Study Bible by Dr. Henry Morris, denies the idea that 1 Peter 3:19 & 1 Peter 4:6 are about dead people hearing the Gospel, even though that is exactly what these verses seem to so clearly put forth.
+Yet many are against the notion that God would allow the deceased who died ignorant of the Gospel to become aware of it’s good news.
+For instance, my favorite commentary, the Defender’s Study Bible by Dr. Henry Morris, denies the idea that 1 Peter 3:19 & 1 Peter 4:6 are about dead people hearing the Gospel even though that is exactly what these verses seem to so clearly put forth.
 Specifically, regarding both verses Dr. Morris states:

 While in Hades in the Spirit, He [i.e. Christ] “preached”—that is, “proclaimed”—His victory over death and Hades (Mat 16:18; Col 2:15; Rev 1:18; Luke 4:18).
 Note that “hell” in these verses is the Greek hades, the great pit at the center of the earth where lost souls and many rebellious angels are confined.
 Before Christ’s resurrection, the souls of believers were also resting there, but these captives were delivered by Christ when He rose from the dead (Eph 4:8-10).
 The Greek word for “preached” here is not the word for “preached the gospel” (eyaggelizo) as in 1 Peter 1:12, 1 Peter 1:25; 1 Peter 4:6, but rather kerusso, which means “proclaimed” (Luke 12:3) or “published” (e.g., Luke 8:39).
 Christ was not giving a second chance, as it were, to those who had died in unbelief, for there is no second chance after death (Hebrews 9:27).
 Rather, He was proclaiming victory over Satan and his hosts.
 These “spirits in prison” almost certainly were the evil spirits who had sinned in the days of Noah by trying to corrupt and control all flesh (Gen 6:1-4, Gen 6:12).
 Whenever the word “spirits” is used in the plural and not clearly indicated otherwise (as in Heb 12:23 and 1 Co 14:32), it always refers to supernatural beings, or angels.
 In support of this meaning, note that there are thirty such occurrences in the New Testament, with only two, as noted above, referring to spirits of men.
 At least twenty-six of these thirty occurrences refer to evil spirits, which strongly indicates that to be the meaning here.
 The “prison” where these evil spirits are confined is identified elsewhere by Peter as tartarus, the Greek name translated “hell” in 2 Peter 2:4.
 This is evidently a special compartment of Hades where these “angels that sinned” are confined in “chains of darkness, to be reserved unto judgment.”
 They are also described in similar terms by Jude (see Jude 1:6).
 It was “in the days of Noah” when this flagrant disobedience of the angels took place, resulting in this severe punishment.
 [In 1 Peter 4:6] The gospel was not preached to the physically dead after they died but to those spiritually dead in trespasses and sins.

-Another problem with Dr, Morris’ explanation of 1 Peter 3:19 is that it breaks the obvious symmetry with 1 Peter 4:6 which occurs just nine verses later and which reminds us that “the Gospel was also preached to them that are dead.”
+Another problem with Dr, Morris’ commentary on 1 Peter 3:19 is it’s disruptive effect on Peter’s theme that Christ is the Judge of both the living and the dead (1 Peter 4:5).
+Morris’ explanation severs the obvious symmetry between 1 Peter 3:19 and 1 Peter 4:6, which occurs just nine verses later.
+A verse which reminds us that “the Gospel was also preached to them that are dead.”
 If Peter’s conclusion in 1 Peter 4:6 does not refer back to 1 Peter 3:19 but instead refers to the “spiritually dead” as Dr Morris seems to think, then Peter here is equivocating on the word dead and has therefore committed a logical fallacy.
 For one verse earlier, Peter juxtaposes the physically living with the physically dead but then in the very next verse (i.e. 1 Peter 4:6) he is said to rely upon a meaning for dead which differs from that of the verse’s premise in 1 Peter 4:5.
 By the way, I find it instructive that in 1 Peter 4:6 it is euaggelizō (and not kērussō) which is used to indicate the preaching of the Gospel to the dead.
 Since Dr. Morris has previously certified euaggelizō as the only acceptable verb capable of conveying gospel-preaching, its fortuitous presence in this verse allows us to appeal to Dr. Morris’ own standard when asserting that 1 Peter 4:6 is definitely a demonstration that the dead were preached the Gospel.
-But more importantly, 1 Peter 4:6’s relation to 1 Peter 3:19 also shows us that the words euaggelizō and kērussō are interchangeable thereby destroying the idea that kērussō is not intended to mean “preached the Gospel.“
+But more importantly, 1 Peter 4:6’s relation to 1 Peter 3:19 also shows us that the words euaggelizō and kērussō are interchangeable; this discovery destroys the idea that kērussō is not intended to mean “preached the Gospel.“

 Finally, regarding the identity of the “spirits in prison,” Dr. Morris’ argues that the majority of the time “spirits” is used in the New Testament it does not refer to men but “to supernatural beings, or angels.”
 He adds that on the few occasions in the N.T. when “spirits” does refer to men, it is always “clearly indicated” in the text.
 Actually there are more than just a few occasions when “spirits” refer to men (e.g. 1 John 4:1, Hebrews 12:23, 1 Corinthians 14:32, 1 Corinthians 12:10, Proverbs 16:2, Numbers 27:16 etc.) But of course, Dr. Morris argues this way so as to impress upon the reader that whenever the New Testament uses “spirits” in a verse where contextual clues are sparse, then “supernatural beings, or angels” should be preferred as the referent.
 Yet, the most glaring flaw with this interpretive approach is that it assumes there are actually passages in the Bible where the context of “spirits” is ambiguous and yet the meaning is still “supernatural beings, or angels.”
 However, in every N.T. verse where “spirits” is said to refer to “supernatural beings or angels” that it does so is also “clearly indicated” by the context.
 Therefore if 1 Peter 3:19 turns out to be the exception, then we must find some other way of determining which referent is meant, since this verse would then become the precedent.
 Hence, we must abandon Dr. Morris’ argument and continue to strive with the given context until the true referent reveals itself.
 Fortunately, in this case, it turns out that not much striving is needed.
 For if Christ did preach to the “spirits in prison” as 1 Peter 3:19 clearly suggests, then this action would seem to precisely coincide with what Isaiah prophesied that He would do.
 For in Isaiah 61:1-2 we read: